xuhuifan/RBP/README.md

 # RectangularBoundingProcess
-Code for Rectangular Bounding Process (NIPS-18) to be come soon.
+Code for Rectangular Bounding Process (NIPS-18) is coming soon.